NextCloud is a fork of Owncloud, suite of client-server software for creating file hosting services and using them.

 If your NextCloud is behind a proxy (thus having a private IP), metadata generated by NextCloud won’t work.

-Consider changing the configuration of NextCloud to force the domain, in $nextcloudrootwww/config/config.php, add the following:
+Consider changing the configuration of NextCloud to force the domain and the protocol, in $nextcloudrootwww/config/config.php, add the following:

 You also need to enable the “SAML authentication” plugin in your NextCloud. <code> + Apps -> Not enabled -> SAML authentication</code>